prince consort of Queen Victoria of England (1819-1861)

 And on the king my father's death before him.

-forward projecting part of the head of certain animals; includes the jaws and nose
+forward projecting part of the head of certain animals

 The yellow fog that rubs its back upon the window-panes,